 Fees – Always know what kind of fees you’re paying for any service you have.
 This can be retirement accounts, credit cards, online payments, ATM withdrawals, whatever the case may be.
 Research how and where you might be able to save money on fees.
 The amount you pay monthly in fees can drastically be reduced with a little shopping around.

 Limit Monthly Recurring Expenses-With expenses on the rise and salaries stagnant, it is always a good time to reassess living expenses.
-Chances are rent is pretty set, but especially with COVID-19 rearing its ugly head, some landlords are offering discounts or deferrals.
+Cutting monthly spending helps you to save money and earn interest.
 If you’re keeping your money in an interest-bearing account, it might be beneficial to keep your money if your landlord is willing to wait.
 Monthly cell phone, internet, and utility bills may be negotiated as well.

 More easily adjusted, though, can be discretionary purchases.
 Clothing items can be mended instead of replaced, shoes can be resoled in many cases, and friends are often open to a clothing swap since they will benefit as well.
 Entertainment costs can be limited, especially during quarantine, since there isn’t anywhere to go anyhow.
 Stay home, pop some popcorn, and indulge in a movie on a free streaming service or something you already subscribe to.